top of page

 Released: October 9, 2021

-He has moved to Ikoma in Nara Prefecture, where he directs the Division for Research Strategy at Nara Institute of Science and Technology (NAIST) starting in October 2021.
-According to him, he has returned to a location closer to his hometown, Fukuchiyama, in Kyoto Prefecture, after leaving Shizuoka, similar to the homing ability of salmons when getting old.
+He moved to Ikoma, Nara Prefecture, where he has served as Director of the Division for Research Strategy at Nara Institute of Science and Technology (NAIST) since October 2021.
+According to him, he has returned to a location closer to his hometown, Fukuchiyama, in Kyoto Prefecture, after leaving Shizuoka, much like the homing ability of salmon as they age.
 His parents live in Fukuchiyama, which is why he serves for NAIST.
-NAIST is also attractive to him in its higher research activity, as judged by the fact that it launched a Nobel laureate, Shinya Yamanaka, and released publications in reputable journals by researchers there.
+NAIST is also attractive to him for its higher research activity, as evidenced by the fact that it has produced a Nobel laureate, Shinya Yamanaka, and published research in reputable journals.

 This Company Has Won the Prefectural Grant to Support University-Based Companies